Architect Habib Fida Ali passes away

+His funeral was held at 12 noon at the Bohra Qabristan in Karachi.

-Habib Fida Ali born in 1935 in Karachi was one of Pakistan's most prominent architects, working in the modernist tradition.
+Habib Fida Ali, born in 1935 in Karachi, was one of Pakistan’s most prominent architects.
 Karachi has lost its finest architect.
-He will be missed.

 He travelled around the world, stopping at universities in Canada, Istanbul and Iran to see how the institutions were designed there.